How to choose the best social media platform to grow your life coaching business and build an authentic audience.

 Why Social Media Marketing is Important for Life Coaching Businesses

-If you consider yourself a spiritual life coach, understanding why you’d want to show up on social media is just as important as understanding the how.
+For life coaches, understanding “why” you’re showing up on social media is just as important as understanding “how.”

 - Reach out to audiences that best match your ideal client avatar.